Dr Dagmar Divjak

 - 2010.
 Structuring the Lexicon: a Clustered Model for Near-Synonymy.
 Berlin: De Gruyter.
 [Cognitive Linguistics Research 43].

-[under contract].
-The Mouton Handbook of Cognitive Linguistics.
-Berlin: De Gruyter. (together with Ewa Dąbrowska)
+[in press].
+Handbook of Cognitive Linguistics.
+Berlin: De Gruyter.
+[HSK] (together with Ewa Dąbrowska)

 2012.
 Frequency effects in language learning and processing.
 Volume 1.
 Berlin: De Gruyter.
 [Trends in Linguistics.
 Studies and Monographs.
 244.1] (together with Stefan Gries)